Login

 East London has the extraordinarily large and well established CDM plant (Chrysler Daimler Manufacturers) that became to have a larger GNP than the rest of the city.
 It was locally known as Mercedes-Benz as this was its main product, but it also handled Honda, Man Trucks etc. The C-class Mercedes was exported to the UK, it being more economic to produce right hand drive vehicles here than in Germany.
 The company name has varied slightly over the years.
 Some mechanical input was provided by an Italian company nearby called Turin Industries.

 My parents got to known Mrs Gaertner, a Jewish lady who sometimes played the organ for their Christian Science church.
 And also her husband Hans.
-He had a small plastics factory in the lower part of the city making such things as plastic macs, lilos and inflatable toys.
+He had a small plastics factory in the lower part of the city making such things as plastic macs, lilos and inflatable toys known as PakaMac.
 My father handled the "architectural" aspects of a garden wall at their house.
 Then one night he learnt that their factory was on fire.
 Hans phoned him even before the smoke had cleared to ask him to design his new factory.
 Something much larger on the West Bank.
 This was to grow to a very successful and very large business.
-They branched into
+They branched into doing the plastic linings of CDM cars and this is where our family comes into the Mercedes Benz subject.
+We did a lot of work for that factory over the years as it grew and adapted.
+I was once in Hans's office when he casually ordered a new model of the largest Mercedes plus a C-range Mercedes over the phone.

 We also worked on warehousing such as for Hendersons and for my father's cousin Noggs Newman.
 This latter was a sprawling old building and as with many warehouses, let out facilities to and floor space to other businesses.
-A big plus factor was railway access into the site.
-Something that lost its importance both from greater road transport and from containerisation with which it integrated.
+A big plus factor was railway access into the site, something that lost its importance both from greater road transport and from containerisation with which it integrated.

 It is worth now looking back to the commercial efforts of the grandfather I never knew, Alexander Watson.
 One was the purchase of an engine-less cargo ship which he had towed between Durban and East London filled with coal.
 Another was into cattle dips and other such products.
 You will find that described in some detail under his own section.
 On the wall as I write this is a thermometer advertising St O'Gormans cattle dip.
 There is a story hinged on that which you find under his specific section.
+WATSON, ALEXANDER RICHARDS

 East London had been considered as the centre of the pineapple growing industry, Bathurst towards Grahamstown being the centre of the farming side with its pineapple centre and its Giant Pineapple, an enormous structure into which you could climb.
 For many years almost everywhere you looked there were neat rows of pineapples growing throughout the district.
 Then apartheid got in the way and a major importer from Britain, Sainsbury's cancelled its orders on a matter of